florian-milky/next-flavor/README.md

 Add a line where you use a lodash function in the render function.

 Build the app.
 Notice the bundle size in the console report.
 Find lodash in the webpack analyzer.
 Run the server and the lighthouse report.
 Do you notice any difference?

 Bonus exercise: fix the lodash import to minimize the bundle.

+## 5 - code splitting

+Dynamically import lodash in the render function using Webpack.
+See [Docs](https://webpack.js.org/guides/code-splitting/#dynamic-imports).
+Build the app.

+Can you find the dedicated bundle for lodash in the analyzer?

+Run the app and open the network tab.
+Can you see the request for the lodash code?

-## 5 - getServerSideProps
+## 6 - getServerSideProps

 In the index page, add a `getServerSideProps` export and move your lodash function from the rendering to that function.
 Return the result of your lodash function as props: